-I consider myself a frugalist as opposed to cheap, but that doesn’t stop me from doing some ridiculously cheap things to save money.
+I consider myself a frugal as opposed to cheap, but that doesn’t stop me from doing some ridiculously cheap things to save money.

 After all, every little bit adds up.
 Combined, these 15 ridiculously cheap things I’ve done to save money have saved me a pretty penny over the years, which I’ve used for other things.

-Taken collectively, I’ve saved around $3,650 over the years and I continue to save around $130 a month.
+Taken collectively, I’ve saved around $3,650 over the years, and I continue to save around $130 monthly.

 What could you do with an extra $3,600?
 What about $130 a month?

 Tawnya is a 34-year-old Special Education teacher in the sixth year of her career.
 Along with her partner, Sebastian, she runs the blog Money Saved is Money Earned.
 Tawnya has worked extremely hard to reach her goals and remain debt-free.